tobyrmanders/statistical-rethinking/notes/chapter_07.md

 ### 7.4.1 Cross-validation
 - LOOCV can be compute intesive
 - Pareto-smoothed importance sampling cross-validation (PSIS) uses sample importance to estimate Eout

+### 7.4.3 Comparint CV, PSIS, WAIC
+- CV and PSIS have have higher variance; WAIC has higher bias

+## 7.5 Model Comparison
+- To compare models, don't use standard error, but standard error of their differences

 ### 7.5.1 Information criteria
 - IC construct estimate of Eout KL divergence